Defining Probabilistic Models with JuliaBUGS

 model = my_model((;), constants...)

-# Create model with some observed values
+# Create a model with some observed values

 model = my_model((; y = observed_data), constants...)